-- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - (a) Does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) Does not lead to a higher price than the bid as submitted. - (2) Minutes of such negotiations must be kept for record purposes.
+(1) The Accounting Officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - for negotiations and the first bidder will however be informed about termination of negotiations.

+- (a) Does not allow any preferred bidder a second or unfair opportunity. - (b) is not to the detriment of any other bidder; and - (c) Does not lead to a higher price than the bid as submitted.
+If all fails, they may lead to cancellation of bid.
+If we are not for cancellation, we may invite the next preferred bidder

+(2) Minutes of such negotiations must be kept for record purposes.